monk-io/docs/docs/basics/monk-in-10.md

 :::success

-**Monk is 100% ready to roll at this point.** You will not be asked to log in very often but some commands will require your Monk account credentials.
+**MonkOS is 100% ready to roll at this point.** You will not be asked to log in very often but some commands will require your MonkOS account credentials.

 :::

-## Creating a Monk Cluster
+## Creating a MonkOS Cluster

 Now to the exciting part!
-Monk cluster is where your workloads will run.
+MonkOS cluster is where your workloads will run.
 Clusters are created once and they serve as a runtime environment that can be grown or shrunk on demand.
 Let's create a cluster with 3 short commands.

 You'll need your service account credentials handy.
 Here's a reminder on how to get them: